 Chicago consistently ranks among America's top segregated regions.
-Like many U.S. metropolitan regions, historic and ongoing systemic racism has blurred the lines between racial and economic segregation; today, our poorer residents are disproportionately people of color living in communities of concentrated poverty.
-While the disadvantages of living in concentrated poverty have been well documented, there is less evidence of the disadvantages of segregation to a region as a whole.
+Like many U.S. metropolitan regions, historical and ongoing systemic racism has blurred the lines between racial and economic segregation; today, our poorer residents are disproportionately people of color living in communities of concentrated poverty.
+While the disadvantages of living in concentrated poverty have been well documented, there is less evidence of the disadvantages of segregation to all of a region's residents.
 MPC and Urban Institute's study rests on the premise that not only low-income people and communities pay the price, but that segregation hampers the economy and quality of life for everyone living in metropolitan Chicago.
 Therefore, all must be part of the solution.